Caution on Gross-Neveu criticality with a single Dirac cone: Violation of locality and its consequence of unexpected finite-temperature transition: Introduction

-Although the finite size analyses and the GN critical exponents obtained in SLAC fermion models~\cite{langQuantum2019,tabatabaeiChiral2022} are the state of the art of lattice quantum Monte Carlo (QMC) simulations, and while the SLAC fermion construction indeed gives rise to the linear energy-momentum relation for all lattice momenta at the non-interacting limit~\cite{langQuantum2019,tabatabaeiChiral2022,liNumerical2018}, therefore reduces the finite-size effect suffered by other local models such as the honeycomb and $\pi$-flux models (shown in Fig.~\ref{fig:fig1} (c)) where only a small region of the Brillouin zone (BZ) displays the relativistic behavior at low energies.
-The fundamental difference of the SLAC fermion models compared with the purely local ones, i.e., the necessity of avoiding the Nielsen-Ninomiya theorem~\cite{nielsenAbsenceI1981,nielsenAbsenceII1981,nielsenNo-Go1981} by violating locality on finite size lattices and the assumption that the locality of the Dirac operator is recovered in the thermodynamic limit (TDL), has not be seriously investigated.
-This means, with the long-range interactions in the SLAC fermion models (the bare interaction is on-site but the long-range hopping mediates long-range interaction), whether the GN transition and the symmetry-breaking phases obtained afterwards can be discussed as if they were from a purely local model in the origin sense of GN-QCP~\cite{grossDynamical1974,boyackQuantum2021}, are still questionable.
-This zero-th order question -- to our viewpoint -- needs to be settled first, before one can talk about the GN critical exponents and other followup questions.
+The SLAC fermion construction gives rise to a linear energy-momentum relation for all lattice momenta at the non-interacting limit (shown in Fig.~\ref{fig:fig1} (a)), therefore reduces the finite-size effect suffered by other local cousins such as the honeycomb and $\pi$-flux models where only a small region of the Brillouin zone (BZ) displays the relativistic behavior at low-energy.
+The fundamental difference of the SLAC fermion model compared with its local cousins, i.e., the necessity of avoiding the Nielsen-Ninomiya theorem~\cite{nielsenAbsenceI1981,nielsenAbsenceII1981,nielsenNo-Go1981} by violating locality on finite size lattices and the assumption that the locality of the Dirac operator is recovered in the thermodynamic limit (TDL), has not be investigated.
+This means, with the long-range interactions in the SLAC fermion models (the bare interaction is on-site but the long-range hopping mediates long-range interaction), whether the GN transition and the symmetry-breaking phases obtained thereafter can be discussed as if they were from a purely local model in the origin sense of GN-QCP~\cite{grossDynamical1974,boyackQuantum2021}, are questionable.